mramitpatel/mramitpatel.github.io/app/projects/_posts/2010-05-01-jll-connections.md

 role: "Product Strategy & Product Design"

 description: "An enterprise iPad application for brokers and agents in the field."
 overview: "Networking is everything and as JLL knows this notion well.
 JLL's real estate offerings are home to companies all over the world.
-With that immense of a reach, JLL needed an app to help visualize and manage the network of professional relationships of its associates."
+With that immense of a reach, JLL needed an app to help visualize and manage the network of professional relationships of its associates.
+Designed at UnitOneNine."

 summary: "I designed an enterprise level app that helps brokers and executive agents visualize the connection between thier contacts and their assosciated assets."